MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/calculating-fields-in-sql-functions.md

 **Applies to:** Access 2013 | Access 2016

-You can use the string expression argument in an SQL aggregate function to perform a calculation on values in a field.
+Use the string expression argument in an SQL aggregate function to perform a calculation on values in a field.
 For example, you could calculate a percentage (such as a surcharge or sales tax) by multiplying a field value by a fraction.

 The following table provides examples of calculations on fields from the Orders and Order Details tables in the Northwind.mdb database.